Artist Residencies in Schools for Arts Learning

 Strength of Partnership

-- Evidence of a working partnership with a local arts or community-based organization.
+- Evidence of a partnership with a local arts or community-based organization.

 Documentation and Evaluation

-- Evidence of appropriate project evaluation, documentation and arts learning assessment.
+- Evidence of appropriate project evaluation, documentation, and arts learning assessment.
 For ideas on model projects visit the NH Arts Learning Network website.

 Applicants are encouraged to: